veersudhir83/UnixPrograms/README.md

 ## Other useful commands
+1. **/etc/passwd** - The password file that stores the user accounts information username:x(password is encrypted):userid:groupid:computername:homedir:defaultshell
+   The encrypted passwords are stored in the **/etc/shadow** file.

-1. **grep** To find a pattern of text in a file
+2. **grep** To find a pattern of text in a file
 ```sh
 grep -n -i -c <pattern> <file_name>
 ```
 -i = ignores case sensitivity
 -n = displays the line number of the matched occurrence in the file -c = displays only the count of occurrences
--v = shows all the lines that do not match the given pattern
+-v = invert matches - shows all the lines that do not match the given pattern